Virginia Literacy Act Implementation - Community Corner

 ---|---|---|

-Directions: List below the student assessments, screeners, and diagnostic tools that will be utilized in the division.
+Directions: List below the student assessments, screeners, and diagnostic tools utilized in the division.
 Include how often these tools will be used.
 Screeners associated with Board approved materials may be listed as “TBD” until final approvals are complete.

 ASSESSMENT | HOW OFTEN | PERSON(S) RESPONSIBLE FOR ADMINISTRATION |